johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ### Distributed actor transports

 Distributed actors and functions are largely a type system and compiler feature, providing the necessary isolation and guardrails for such distributed actor to be correct and safe to use.
-In order for such an actor to actually perform any remote communication, it is necessary to provide an implementation of the `ActorTransport` protocol.
+In order for such an actor to actually perform any remote communication, it is necessary to provide an actual runtime piece that will handle the networking such actor is intended to perform.
+This is done by providing any distributed actor with a specific instance of an `ActorTransport`.

 While distributed actors, on purpose, abstract away the "how" of their underlying messaging runtime, the actor transport is where the implementation must be defined.
 A transport must be provided to every distributed actor instantiation.

-By default the `init(transport:)` is synthesized (and the `init()` default initializer is _not_ synthesized for distributed actors).
+Unlike local-only actors, a distributed actor does not have an parameterless initializer, and must be initialized using the `init(transport:)` synthesized initializer instead.

 ```swift
 distributed actor Worker {}